 Adding Fractions

-Fractions are used to represent a part of a whole.
 The addition of fractions is a little different from the normal addition of numbers since a fraction has a numerator and a denominator which is separated by a bar.
-The addition of fractions is done by making the denominators equal.
+The addition of fractions can be easily done if the denominators are equal.
 While like fractions have common denominators, unlike fractions are converted to like fractions to make addition easier.
-Let us explore more about adding fractions in this article.
+Let us explore more about adding fractions, and how to add two fractions in this article.

 How to Add Fractions?

 Fractions are part of a whole.
 Before moving to the addition of fractions, let us quickly revise what are fractions.
-Fractions are made up of two parts, the numerator, and the denominator.
-A general representation of a fraction is a/b, where a is the numerator, 'b' is the denominator, and b cannot be zero.
-Some of the examples of fractions are 2/3, 14/5, 6/7, 28/9, 21/43.
+Fractions are made up of two parts, the numerator and the denominator.
+A general representation of a fraction is a/b, where 'a' is the numerator, 'b' is the denominator, and 'b' cannot be zero.
+For example, 2/3, 14/5, 6/7, 28/9, and 21/43.
 Just like other numbers, we can perform the arithmetic operations of addition, subtraction, multiplication, and division on fractions.
 The addition of fractions means finding the sum of two or more fractions.
-Now, let us learn the basic steps of the addition of fractions which are given below with the help of an example of adding 1/4 + 2/4.
+Now, let us learn the basic steps of the addition of fractions with the help of the following example.

-- Step 1: Make the denominators the same.
-(Here, the denominators are already the same, so we move to the next step)
+- Step 1: Check if the denominators are the same.
+(Here, the denominators are the same, so we move to the next step)

-You must have studied about types of fractions.
-There are two types of fractions - like fractions and unlike fractions.
-Like fractions are a group of fractions with the common denominator, while unlike fractions are the group of fractions having different denominators.
-To learn about the addition of fractions, there are four cases that might come up to you.
-Those are explained below:
+There are different types of fractions in Mathematics.
+While adding fractions we need to check whether they are like fractions or unlike fractions.
+Like fractions are a group of fractions with a common denominator, while unlike fractions are a group of fractions having different denominators.
+While learning about the addition of fractions, we might come across the following scenarios.

 Now, let us learn more about the above cases in detail.